hooh-hooah/ModdingTool/README.md

 ### Mod Building Error

+#### System.IO.FileNotFoundException

+Check if your assetbundle path contains uppercase.
+Unity Editor AssetBundle Creator seems don't like any uppercase in assetbundle path.

 #### DirectoryNotFoundException: Could not find a part of...

 This error mostly occurs when your assetbundle is not valid.

+Check if you included all the files correctly in assetbundle.

 #### Cannot find index of *